milosgajdos/embeviz/README.md

 The SPA is served as a static asset on `/ui` URL path when you start the app.

+The API offers swagger API endpoint that seves the API documentation powering the SPA.

 This project leverages the [go-embeddings](https://github.com/milosgajdos/go-embeddings) Go module for fetching embeddings from various API providers like OpenAI, etc.

 As a result of this you must supply specific environment variables that are used to initialized the API clients for fetching the embeddings.
+See the README of the `go-embeddings` module for more details.

-**NOTE:** the API stores the embeddings in an in-memory "DB" (it's a major Go maps hack)
+**NOTE:** By default the API stores the embeddings in an in-memory "DB" (it's a major Go maps hack)

 # Build